clicksuku/sundarkp-olist-commerce/README.md

     3. terraform should be installed and available [Installing Terraform](https://developer.hashicorp.com/terraform/install)

-# Steps to reproduct locally
+# Steps to run against GCP Bucket, BigQuery with Mage Orchestrator run in a docker on the local machine

   - Git Clone the Repository from
       <https://github.com/clicksuku/sundarkp-olist-commerce.git>